What is a sales funnel? Key stages, examples, and how to build one

 Sales pipeline definition

-The sales pipeline zeroes in on individual sales deals, tracking the journey of prospects from lead to customer across distinct stages of the sales process.
+The sales pipeline zeroes in on individual sales deals, tracking prospects’ journeys from lead to customer across distinct stages of the sales process.

 While the pipeline is deal-centric, the funnel is customer-centric, each offering a unique perspective on the sales journey.